All Collections

 What it checks

-buildprint audit currently looks for:
+buildprint audit is currently security-focused.
+It checks for:

 • Data types with no Bubble privacy rules.